gerbenzaagsma/gerbenzaagsma.github.io/_pages/talks.md

 - 19–22 May 2026, 'Manipulating history online', panel Attacks on History, [Sixth Network Conference of the International Network for Theory of History (INTH)](https://www.inth.ugent.be/node/168602) (Tallinn University).
 - 2-5 June 2026, 'Silencing History Online', poster presentation [Digital Humanities Benelux 2026](https://2026.dhbenelux.org/) (Maastricht University).
-- 27-30 August 2026, 'Technology and the Transnational Making of History in the Longue Durée: An Introduction', panel "Technology and the Making of History", [CISH Centennial Conference 2026](https://www.cish.org/index.php/en/) (Leipzig University).
+- 27-30 August 2026, 'Technology and the Transnational Making of History in the Longue Durée: An Introduction', panel _Technology and the Making of History_, [CISH Centennial Conference 2026](https://www.cish.org/index.php/en/) (Leipzig University).
+- 8-11 October 2026, 'Networking early computing historians in the Cold War period', panel _The Cold War and the Computerization of Scientific Disciplines_, [53rd ICOHTEC Annual Meeting](https://www.icohtec.org/w-annual-meeting/) (Alexandroupolis, Greece).

 ## 2026